Guri536/LoopLink/documentation.md

 **Description:**

-This file defines the color palette for the application, providing both light and dark color schemes.
+This file defines the color palette for the application.
+It contains the `Colors` object, which specifies the colors used in both the light and dark themes.

 **Objects:**

-- **`Colors`**
+- **`Colors`**: A data object that holds all the color definitions and color schemes.
   - **Properties:**
-    - `DarkGrayPrimary`, `LightGrayButton`, etc.: Individual color values for use in the color schemes.
+    - `DarkGrayPrimary`, `LightGrayButton`, `Charcoal`, `BrandBlue`, etc.: `Color` properties defining the specific colors used in the app.
     - `LightColorScheme`: A `lightColorScheme` for the app's light theme.
-    - `DarkColorScheme`: A `darkColorScheme` for the app's dark theme.
+    - `DarkColorScheme`: A `darkColorScheme` for the app's dark theme, which is used in the `AppTheme`.

 ### `network/KtorClientFactory.kt`